 One of the primary functions of a leader is to create energy.
 Another area of influence by a committed leader is that of energizing those with whom he works.
-If leaders do not instill in people constructive energy then there is a strong indication that leadership is not taking place.2
+If team leaders do not instill in people constructive energy, then there is a strong indication that leadership is not taking place.2

 Stability in a leadership structure is extremely important, so the changing of leadership among teams could cause problems for any organization.
-Thus, the tenure of leaders or the lack of tenure can also be connected to the successes or problems of organizations.3
+Thus, the tenure of team leaders or the lack of tenure can also be connected to the successes or problems of organizations.3

-When teams are developed and used, it is essential that team managers give team members enough authority to work and manage their own processes.
 This allowance should increase as the team matures and gains confidence in their tasks.4 If a leader does not allow his authority and leadership to convey confidence to those he is leading, then the results will be negative.
 When overpowering authority or leadership intervenes in a team, it can affect the team by

 - throwing the team off track,